-Bill is Chairman of PCFA in Western Australia and in the past has been involved in a number of non-work related organisations, including a period as Chairman of the Royal West Australian Institute for the Blind, a Director of Homeswest, and a Board member of the WA Theatre Company.
+Bill is Chairman of PCFA in Western Australia and in the past has been Chairman of the Royal West Australian Institute for the Blind, a Director of Homeswest, and a Board member of the WA Theatre Company.

 Bill is a Vietnam veteran and maintains his ex-service links through the Returned and Services League and the Royal Australian Regiment Association.
-He joined the Board of PCFA in Western Australia in 2011 and was appointed Deputy Chairman in 2012
+He joined the Board of PCFA in Western Australia in 2011 and was appointed Deputy Chairman in 2012.